 If this situation applies to you and someone has fraudulently filed a document under your company’s name, you can contact the person you believe to be responsible for the fraudulent filing.
 You may also directly contact an attorney.
 The Florida Department of Corporation does not report disputes, fraudulent filings nor activity statistics.
 The Department does not provide dispute resolution services, and all disputes regarding fraudulent filing activities must be resolved between parties, or in court.
 You can bring an action for fraudulent filing, and ask the court to order the person responsible for the fraud to stop using the document and may order the correction on sunbiz.

 An individual or business entity can submit an additional filing to amend the records of the office.
-However, in certain circumstances like with the annual report, it is not possible to correct the records: the annual report cannot be changed, removed, canceled or refunded.
+For example, the annual report cannot be removed, canceled or refunded, but it is possible to file an amended annual report and pay a fee.
 When a corrected filing is not an option, the individual or business entity may submit a notarized Statement of Fact.
 The Statement of Fact will be added to the record as a matter of public notice.
 The Statement of Fact should identify the disputed filing and mention the relevant facts regarding the document in question.

 What are the consequences on your company?